-This page documents the process of upgrading a Portage package in our source to the latest upstream version.
+This page documents the process of upgrading a Portage package in our source to the latest upstream version, or for pulling in a new package that doesn't yet exist (since that's the same thing as upgrading from version <none>).
 These instructions are intended for Chromium OS developers.

 The upgrade process documented here uses a script, called cros_portage_upgrade, developed to help automate/simplify this process.
 It is not required that you use this script, and if you are confident that you can update packages in another way you are free to do so.
 Some of the FAQ on this page may still be of use to you, in any case.

 A quick reminder of the steps to perform in your chroot set up per Chromium OS Developer Guide:

 The following assumptions are made with these instructions:

 Any Portage packages, upstream included, can be marked as stable or unstable for any architecture.
 You don't have to know anything more about this detail unless you need to upgrade a package to an unstable version.
 However, this happens somewhat frequently.
 Perhaps a feature you need is only available in the absolute latest version of a package, but that version has not been marked stable for x86, yet.
 If you do need to upgrade to an unstable version check the appendix entry below.

 The chromiumos source has projects that are portage "overlays", all under src/third_party.
 Three of them are of interest here.

 Check the package status spreadsheet and write down which package or packages you want to upgrade, using their full "category/package" name (e.g. sys-apps/dbus).
 Decide whether you want to upgrade them to the latest stable or unstable versions.
 Generally, your first choice should be to upgrade packages to the latest stable upstream version.